maksentropy/EM-takehome/README.md

 # EM-takehome

 My idea was to design a cascade of a ML system, which is maintainable and can be extended in future if needed.
+Python version is `3.12`.
 There are two main parts in the system:

 Script `model.py` contains a class wrapper for a ML model.
 Right now it relies on sklearn objects and the functions resemble functionality of sklearn objects, which might seem redundant.
 The idea was to write this class to hide all details of using other ML frameworks (or even own implementations) if it's needed at some point in the future.